Skip to main content

 Unlike an employment reference or a UCAS university application reference, a Scholarship Reference Letter must do more than simply confirm that the applicant is competent or capable.
 It must make a compelling affirmative case for why this particular individual, out of all those who have applied, is the most deserving of the award — both in terms of their exceptional ability and their potential to contribute to their field, institution, or society.
 The most respected scholarship programmes, from the Rhodes Scholarship to the Gates Cambridge Scholarship, receive applications from many highly qualified candidates.
 In this context, the reference is an opportunity for a credible expert voice to distinguish the applicant from a competitive field and to provide the selection committee with specific, evidence-based reasons to favour them.

 The legal context for scholarship references in England and Wales is shaped by several overlapping legal frameworks.
-Under the common law duty of care established in Spring v Guardian Assurance plc [1995] 2 AC 296, a referee owes a duty to the subject of the reference to ensure that the information provided is true, accurate, and fair.
+Under the common law duty of care established in Spring v Guardian Assurance plc [1995] 2 AC 296, a referee owes a duty to the subject of the reference to confirm that the information provided is true, accurate, and fair.
 If a referee provides false or misleading information that causes the applicant to be unfairly denied a scholarship, the applicant could in principle bring a claim in negligence.
-The Equality Act 2010 places an additional obligation on referees to ensure that their assessment is not influenced by any protected characteristic — including age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex, or sexual orientation — and the reference should include a non-discrimination statement to confirm compliance with this obligation.
+The Equality Act 2010 places an additional obligation on referees to confirm that their assessment is not influenced by any protected characteristic — including age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex, or sexual orientation — and the reference should include a non-discrimination statement to confirm compliance with this obligation.
 The Data Protection Act 2018 and UK GDPR apply where the reference includes personal data about the applicant, particularly where it includes sensitive information such as financial circumstances or background.

 England and Wales are home to an extensive ecosystem of scholarship funding, ranging from highly competitive international awards (such as the Rhodes, Gates Cambridge, Chevening, and Marshall Scholarships) to university-specific merit and needs-based bursaries and awards from charitable trusts registered under the Charities Act 2011.
 A well-drafted scholarship reference letter, tailored to the specific requirements and values of the awarding body, significantly improves the applicant's chances of success.